petabyt/license/README.md

 That’s right, if your workstation blows up during installation, that’s on you.
 If you break your collarbone trying to use the UI, that's all your fault.
 I am not responsible for your nuclear detonations or any limbs lost.

+This applies for all the code I have written that I was too lazy to specify a license for.